The Expectation Gap: When Hiring Promises Meet Workplace Reality

 Common Bait-and-Switch Patterns

 These patterns share a common thread: information asymmetry during the hiring process.
-The employer knows the actual job requirements, team dynamics, and organizational constraints.
-The candidate knows only what they're told.
+The employer knows the actual job requirements, team dynamics, and organizational constraints, while the candidate mostly knows what they were told during the process.

 The Psychological Contract Framework